 The Holidays are stressful at times, right?
 We know stress can affect everything in our lives – good and bad.
 We want more good than bad of course.

 It’s that time of the year, where things get crazy fast!
 I know for me, it seems the days will get shorter and shorter during these next few weeks.
-Before you know it, you’ll blink an eye at it’s Christmas already.
+Before you know it, you’ll blink an eye and it’s Christmas already.
 As I write this, Halloween and Thanksgiving have come and gone, and Christmas is here!
 Crazy, right?!
 Where does time go!

 These times can be so stressful, right?
 Deadlines at work, kids out of school for various holiday breaks – you’re like, what do I do with them?
 School functions, holiday parties, and don’t let me forget the travel that you may have to do.
 So, how do we stress less and get a little more rest when there seems to be none in sight?